Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Addressing demand volatility

 Vita Coco’s use of digital twin modeling and machine learning capabilities allows for precise demand forecasting and scenario planning.
 This approach mitigates the bullwhip effect and ensures that production aligns closely with actual market demand, reducing the risks of overproduction and underproduction.
-By simulating various business scenarios, Vita Coco can proactively anticipate changes and adjust their supply chain strategies, leading to more accurate and responsive demand management.
+By simulating various business scenarios, Vita Coco can proactively anticipate changes and adjust their supply chain planning strategies, leading to more accurate and responsive demand management.

 Enhancing capacity balancing